 Travel insurance is not the most exciting topic in travel planning, but it’s an important one to think about and not just for international travel.
-Travel insurance for Alaska may not be necessary depending on your itinerary, but it’s an important consideration if you’re planning an Alaska trip.
+Travel insurance is an important consideration if you’re planning an Alaska trip.

 This article will talk about why it’s a good idea to consider travel insurance for Alaska and how to decide if you need it.